 The next step in the Challenge is to create your system for collecting and organizing the contact information you receive on a constant basis as you live your life.

 Like I said, this main system can be either electronic or paper based, and which you choose is completely up to you.
-If you choose to use a paper based system entirely, or only for certain vital or important contact information, you can use the free printable address book pages that I have created for you, to fill out your information if you wish.
+If you choose to use a paper based system entirely, or only for certain important contact information, you can use the free printable address book pages that I have created for you, to fill out your information if you wish.

 The important thing to do this week is set the system you choose up.
 That could be setting up the computer program, or making your simple address book.
 If you've got some numbers and other contact information ready to input, go ahead and do that too.